idmillington/gnoam/README.md

 - `<hashtag expression>` An expression containing hashtags and boolean operators (`and`, `not`, `or` and parentheses).
-This limits the rules that will be used to fulfil this tag to those that match the expression.
+This limits the rules that will be used to fulfill this tag to those that match the expression.
 There is an implied `and` between adjacent hashtags, so `#foo #bar or #sun` is equivalent to `#foo and #bar or #sun`.